jaeyson/freecodecamp_elixir/README.md

-# Freecodecamp.org exercises using Elixir
+# Freecodecamp exercises using Elixir
 Some exercises from freecodecamp.org using Elixir programming language

 ### Front End Development Certification